testodoo/technical-training/README.md

 organize the work of their volunteers.
 They are managing a cooperative shop selling local products.
-The cooperative split all the work in smaller tasks that are coming every week like loading a truck, handling the point of sale, distributing the goods, etc. The have various type of volunteers, some are able to take responsibilities for recurring tasks, some can only take over a task every now and then.
+The cooperative split all the work in smaller tasks that are coming every week like loading a truck, handling the point of sale, distributing the goods, etc. They have various type of volunteers, some are able to take responsibilities for recurring tasks, some can only take over a task every now and then.
 Not every task can be handled by only one person.
 In the end, every job has to be done.